Code-Institute-Submissions/MilestoneProject1-Gen5/README.md

 [Sign Up Page Wireframe](assets/wireframes/MP1-newsletter-med.png)

 ### Surface Plane
-* Dark background to minimize eye strain, meants that fonts must be bright
+* Dark background to minimize eye strain, means that fonts must be bright
 * Decorative colors (orange and yellow) must remain neutral between the two console brands, therefore no green (xbox) or blue (playstation)
 * Typography - Rokkit to be used for headings/important info, Quicksand to be used for majority